gamefunc/micropython_espX_IR_Transceiver/README.md

       from irGetCMD import *
       a = irGetCMD(25) # 25 is GPIO PIN number

-  # get log code list 0 .
+  # get log code line -> json.loads -> get the list .
       from irSelectCMD import *
       irCMDList = irSelectCMD(0)